osm-search/Nominatim/docs/api/Reverse.md

 a simple comma-separated list of language codes or have the same format as the ["Accept-Language" HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language).

+In order to view results in your preferred language order, the function ["localize-results"](https://github.com/osm-search/Nominatim/blob/master/src/nominatim_api/localization.py) must be explicitly called, which sets the local_name of the AddressRow to be in your preferred language

 !!! tip
     First-time users of Nominatim tend to be confused that they get different results when using Nominatim in the browser versus in a command-line tool